 How to Create a Temporary Email Address

 For most of us, email is a necessary evil.
-Sure, it’s important to have an email address, both for logging into accounts all over the web and to make sure you can be reached by colleagues and employers alike.
-But email can be so frustrating so often.
-Whether you’re sorting through junk mail and various mailers that mean nothing to you throughout your day to day life, email is more of a burden than a true joy to use.
+It is crucial to have an email address for logging into accounts and ensuring colleagues and employers can reach you, but email can be frustrating.
+Whether you are sorting through junk mail and various mailers that mean nothing to you throughout your day-to-day life, email is more of a burden than a true joy.

-So, if you’re fed up with the surge of junk mail you’ve be receiving after researching insurance quotes, or tired of being marketed at every time you need to enter your personal details into a website to get information, we’ve got the solution for you.
-Creating a temporary email address is easy to do, simple to use, and makes it easy to send and receive mail anonymously all over the web.
+So, if you get frustrated with the surge of junk mail in your inbox after researching insurance quotes, or you get tired of being “marketed” whenever you need to enter your details into a website to get information, this article is for you.
+You can create a temporary email address using one of several websites or create an alias email through Google, Yahoo, etc. The process is straightforward and makes it easy to send and receive mail anonymously over the web.

-While most websites, applications, trial periods, and online require an email address, you aren’t always required to keep those email addresses.
-In fact, those very signups are part of the reason spam continues to be a problem with email well over twenty years after email became a popular way to communicate online.
-Temporary email addresses enable you to take advantage of all these services without the deluge of spam you get after signing up to these services.
+While most websites, applications, free trials, and reservations require an email address, you are not required to keep it.
+Those very signups are part of why spam continues to be a problem with email well over twenty years after email became popular for online communication.

 Whatever your reasons, you can create a temporary email address in less than a minute.
-There are dozens of good websites that offer temporary email addresses or even more permanent ones.
+Dozens of good websites offer temporary email addresses or even more permanent ones.
 If you prefer to stick to what you know, you can always create an alias in your existing Gmail or Outlook account.

 Some temporary email address providers include:

 Other brands of temporary email addresses are also available.
 Each provides a viable email address for a single session or longer.
 They also offer the option of a few domain names, and all are very simple to use.

 How to Use TempMail as a Temporary Email Address

 - Visit the TempMail website.
 The page auto-creates a temp email for you.